beersb/SOC-Automation-Lab/README.md

 *Ref 1: Network Diagram*

 ### Deploying the Windows 10 Client and Installing Sysmon
-The first step in the lab will be to deploy the Windows 10 client which will act as the victim in our project scenario.
-To do this, we navigate to our Vultr panel and deploy a new instance, specifying Windows 10 as the operating system and allocating an appropriate amount of RAM, storage, and CPU cores.
-We also create a Firewall policy that blocks all traffic from all IP addresses except for the SOC analyst laptop, which is given TCP access on all ports, and then add the new Windows host to this policy.
-This is a critical step, as otherwise our host will be exposed to the entire internet, and will be the victim of a shockingly large number of automated brute force attacks (see the 30 Day Challenge project for an account of my first encounter with this phenomenon).
+The first step in the lab consisted of deploying the Windows 10 client which functioned as the victim in our project scenario.
+To accomplish this, we navigated to the main Vultr display panel and deployed a new instance, specifying Windows 10 as the operating system and allocating an appropriate amount of RAM, storage, and CPU cores to the instance.
+We also created a Firewall policy that blocks all traffic from all IP addresses except for the SOC analyst laptop, which is given access to all TCP ports (1-65535), and then added the new Windows host to this policy.
+This is a critical step, as otherwise our host will be exposed to the entire internet.
+In other labs I have conducted, instances which were exposed in this way were almost immediately discovered by bots (in an under an hour in several cases), and subsequently became the victim of a large number of brute force attacks (the 30 Day Challenge/ELK stack project, which is under development, provides a more detailed account of my encounter with this phenomenon).

-Once we have the host up and running, we will use the Windows Remote Desktop Protocol (RDP) to connect to it via our SOC Analyst laptop in order to install Sysmon.
-Sysmon is a Windows service used to collect detailed information on process creation, network connections, and even file modification.

 <div>
   <img src="lab_images/Firewall Group.png" alt="SOC Automation Network Diagram" width="1100" height="150">